rotorflight/rotorflight-firmware/docs/SITL/Readme.md

 To use it you may need to purchase it on [Steam](https://store.steampowered.com/app/1070820/RealFlight_95S/) or [offical website](https://www.realflight.com/).

 ### Setup
-To let BetaFlight SITL work with RealFlight, you need Windows 10 or Windows 11 with WSL.
+To let rotorflight SITL work with RealFlight, you need Windows 10 or Windows 11 with WSL.
 Ubuntu 20.04 in WSL2 on Windows 11 x64 is tested.
 [RealFlightBridge](https://github.com/xuhao1/RealFlightBridge) is also required.

-On WSL2, you need to configure the BetaFlight following [document here](https://github.com/betaflight/betaflight/blob/master/docs/development/Building%20in%20Windows.md).
+On WSL2, you need to configure the rotorflight following [document here](https://github.com/rotorflight/rotorflight/blob/master/docs/development/Building%20in%20Windows.md).

-Build BetaFlight with
+Build rotorflight with

 ```bash
 $ make TARGET=SITL